1969 French constitutional referendum: Campaign

-President Charles de Gaulle threatened to resign if the reforms were refused.
+President Charles de Gaulle threatened to resign if the reforms were rejected.
 The opposition urged people to vote no, and the president was equally hindered by popular former right-wing prime minister Georges Pompidou, who would stand as a presidential candidate if de Gaulle were to leave, reducing the fear of a power vacuum felt by the right-wing Gaullist electorate.
 Former finance minister Valéry Giscard d'Estaing also announced that he would not vote in favour of the reforms.
-Only the Union of Democrats for the Republic campaigned for a yes.
+Only the Gaullist Union of Democrats for the Republic campaigned for a yes.